yitian8/Article-Parser/documentation.md

+# Quote Extraction

-Core task: extracting answers for certain questions from articles
+## Core task: extracting answers for certain questions from articles

+## **Data preprocessing**

-Data preprocessing: Some rows are just “content requires subscription”, and some other rows contain messed up formats.
+Some rows are just “content requires subscription”, and some other rows contain messed up formats.
 I have to clean the whole dataset before moving on.
-Also have to determine encoding type.

 Basically, I set up those standards to filter invalid entries:
 1. each line should only contain 4 elements, which are id, content, company_name and entry_id.